isabella232/argent-mask/app/scripts/controllers/transactions/README.md

   "time": 1524094064821, // time of creation
   "status": "confirmed",
-  "metamaskNetworkId": "1524091532133", //the network id for the transaction "loadingDefaults": false, // used to tell the ui when we are done calculatyig gass defaults "txParams": { // the txParams object
+  "metamaskNetworkId": "1524091532133", //the network id for the transaction "loadingDefaults": false, // used to tell the ui when we are done calculatyig gas defaults "txParams": { // the txParams object
     "from": "0x8acce2391c0d510a6c5e5d8f819a678f79b7e675",
     "to": "0x8acce2391c0d510a6c5e5d8f819a678f79b7e675",